Calls to Action in Writing: A Comprehensive Guide

 - Drive phone calls?

 Learning how to write a call to action starts with knowing what options are available.
-These are some of the most common types of CTAs to implement within your company’s content:
+These are some of the most common types of call to actions in writing to implement within your company’s content:

 Event Awareness CTAs